 Baking

-- 30 minutes before baking, preheat your oven 450 degrees with your dutch oven inside.
+- 30 minutes before baking, preheat your oven 500 degrees Fahrenheit with your dutch oven inside.
 We want the dutch oven nice and hot before adding our dough.

 - Remove your dough onto a piece of parchement paper so now it is seam side down.
 What you should have is a round, somooth top.